kdnelson/Skippywars/README.md

 TODO:

-Adjust search bar based on screen size
+Rebuild header component baseed on mediaSize, simular to ReactJS Adjust search bar based on screen size
-Adjust/modify background image based on screen size Size and position cart modal based on media size
-Push cart modal into its own component?
-Maybe?
-Build cart modal and set focus to last cart entry
+Size and position cart modal based on media size Adjust subtotal, tax, and total padding bas3ed on mediaSize Build cart modal from cartService and set focus to last cart entry